 John has a master’s in teaching from the School for International Training, a master’s in organizational learning from George Mason University, and a bachelor’s from the University of Washington in history, with minors in geography and Japanese.

-John participated in choirs in middle school and college and practices the guitar.
-He is currently taking piano and trumpet lessons.
+John participated in choirs in middle school and college and has played/practiced the guitar over the years.
+He is currently taking trumpet and piano lessons.
 John was a supporter of the arts as PTA President of Mt.
 Vernon Community School in Alexandria, VA, where his son played the clarinet.
-He was also a chaperone for competitions of his son’s middle school jazz band and a member of the TC Williams High School Band Boosters, where his son was a versatile musician, playing the bass clarinet in the symphonic band and serving as pit captain of the percussion section of the marching band.
+He was also a chaperone for competitions of his son’s middle school jazz band and a member of the Alexandria City High School Band Boosters, where his son was a versatile musician, playing the bass clarinet in the symphonic band and serving as pit captain of the percussion section of the marching band.